Partners

 Global partnerships

-Global Initiative on Ageing (GIA)
+Global Initiative on Ageing (GIA) and Longevity

-By partnering with the Global Initiative on Ageing and the wider United Nations as a whole, Surrey is taking a global approach to address the challenges and opportunities of an ageing population.
-Global Collaboration enables us to undertake impactful research, drive innovation and influence policy, help governments to put the right regulations in place to maximise healthy ageing across the whole life course at an international level
+By partnering with the Global Initiative on Ageing and Longevity and the wider United Nations as a whole, Surrey is taking a global approach to address the challenges and opportunities of an ageing population.
+Global Collaboration enables us to undertake impactful research, drive innovation and influence policy, help governments to put the right regulations in place to maximise healthy ageing across the whole life course at an international level.

 University Global Partnership Network (UGPN)